Mucus In Your Stool With IBS: Causes & When To Worry

-- Help easy passage of your stool.
+- It helps the easy passage of your stool.

-- Traps harmful organisms in your gut.
+- It traps harmful organisms in your gut.

-- it is clear white or yellow in color.
+- It is clear white or yellow.

-- associated with abdominal cramps or tenesmus.
+- It is associated with abdominal cramps or tenesmus.

-- blood or pus with mucus.
+- Blood or pus with mucus.

-- Initially help you to evaluate your condition.
+- Initially, help you to evaluate your condition.

 The other causes of mucus in stools are:

-Bacterial gastroenteritis is a very common cause of mucus in stool.
+Bacterial gastroenteritis is a common cause of mucus in stool.
 And it is common for gastroenteritis to be confused with IBS flare-ups.